We feature the best remote desktop software to make it easy to control and access PCs and deploy software remotely.

 There are a few other popular uses for the best remote desktop software.
 For example, you can handle complicated tasks from a laptop by connecting remotely to a more powerful computer.
 Also, IT support staff regularly use remote access programs to control a client’s computer and deal with any issues.

-In the this article, we've briefly covered our top ten best remote desktop applications to help you choose the right one for your needs.
+In the this article, we've briefly covered the best remote desktop software to help you choose the right one for your needs.

-- We've also featured the best live chat software.
+We've also featured the best help desk software.

 RemotePC is a hugely-popular remote computer access application that’s suitable for both home and—in particular—for business users.
 It uses cloud technology to deliver class-leading remote access solutions through an intuitive web application and native desktop and mobile apps.
 It also includes collaboration features such as voice chat.

 On top of this, RemotePC is highly secure, scalable, and affordable.
-Prices start from $29.50 per year for individuals and $249.50 for teams.
 A 30-day free trial is available with all plans.
 It’s a scalable program with the power to connect large numbers of devices.

 Cloud-based Zoho Assist is one of our favorite remote access tools because it enables you to access almost any device.
 It provides specialized remote support and unattended access plans designed to streamline workflow processes.

-Zoho Assist’s support plans start at just $8 per month and include features such as remote printing and custom branding.
+Zoho Assist’s support plans include features such as remote printing and custom branding.
 They’re great for people such as support technicians and IT managers.
-More advanced features can also be accessed, with higher-end plans costing $13 and $21 per month.
+More advanced features can also be accessed, with higher-end plans.

 Zoho Assist is protected by some of the best security integrations we’ve seen, which means it’s a great choice for those working with sensitive data.

 Parallels Access is designed for remote computer access from mobile devices.
 It does support computer–computer connections, but the majority of its features are mobile-centered.
-Prices start from just $19.99 per year, making it one of the more affordable options on this list.
+Reasonable prices make it one of the more affordable options on this list.

 One of our favorite things about Parallels Access is its tidy user interface.
 Rather than simply showing your desktop screen on a mobile device, like most of its competitors do, it presents a modified, mobile-friendly version.
 Overall, this program is a great choice for those who want to remotely access their computer from a mobile device.